ajinspiro/thiyophin/mssql/Employees.md

  - Emily Davis, GlobalWorks, 18-06-2004, Not Indian, 97000.00

 ## Task 03
+ - Display all details of all employees.
+ - Display name and company of all employees.
-Display all employees who has salary higher than 90,000.
+ - Display name, company and salary of all employees who has salary higher than 90,000.
+ - Display names of all employees who has joined their company before 2020.

 ## Task 04
-Display names of all employees who has joined their company before 2020.

-## Task 05
 Create table `Companies` with a single column `Name` for storing name of companies.
 Choose correct data type.

+## Task 05
+Find out the name of companies from Task 02 and insert them into `Companies` table in a single statement.

 ## Task 06
 Add a new column `Id` to `Companies` table.
 Choose correct data type.